 • Pumpkin puree: The star ingredient!
 Use canned pure pumpkin puree and not pumpkin pie filling.

 • Coconut cream: Use just the cream (avoid the liquid) to create a thick, luscious filling without any dairy.
+This is thicker than coconut milk.

 • Coconut sugar: Adds natural sweetness and depth of flavor.